Tech-savvy music fans who are hungry for new recordings aren’t waiting for their favorite artists to make them.

 - Given the new vocal performance, the voice cloning model generates a vocal track by mapping the timbre of the voice it trained to the performance’s pitch and phrasing.

 - The last step is to mix the generated vocal with backing instruments.
-This generally involves a digital audio workstation such as the free Audacity, Ableton Live, and Logic Pro.
+This generally involves a digital audio workstation such as the free Audacity, Ableton Live, or Logic Pro.

 Behind the news: The trend toward AI emulations of established artists has been building for some time.
-In 2021, Lost Tapes of the 27 Club used an unspecified AI method to produce music in the style of artists who died young including Jimi Hendrix, Kurt Cobain, and Amy Winehouse.
-The previous year, OpenAI demonstrated Jukebox, a system that generated recordings in the style of many popular artists.
+In 2021, Lost Tapes of the 27 Club used an unspecified AI method to produce soundalikes of artists who died young including Jimi Hendrix, Kurt Cobain, and Amy Winehouse.
+The previous year, OpenAI demonstrated Jukebox, a system that generated recordings in the sound and style of many popular artists.

 Yes, but: The record industry is moving to defend its business against such audio fakery (or tributes, depending on how you want to view them).
-Universal Music Group, which controls about a third of the global music market, recently pushed streaming services to block AI developers from scraping musical data or posting songs in the styles of established artists.
+Universal Music Group, which controls about a third of the global music market, recently pushed streaming services to take down AI-generated songs and block AI developers from scraping musical data or posting recordings that sound like established artists.

 Why it matters: Every new generation of technology brings new tools to challenge the record industry’s control over music distribution.
 The 1970s brought audio cassettes and the ability to cheaply copy music, the 1980s brought sampling, the 1990s and 2000s brought remixes and mashups.
 Today AI is posing new challenges.
 Not everyone in the music industry is against these AI copycats: The electronic artist Grimes said she would share royalties with anyone who emulates her voice, and Oasis’ former lead singer apparently enjoyed the AI-powered imitation.